serzhi0/robot-taf/README.md

 # robot-taf
-Demo Project to showcase skills with Robot Framework
+Demo Project to showcase web UI automation skills with Robot Framework

+The website under test is https://automationteststore.com/